 So how are the problems solved?

-Take your Ford Ranger to your nearest automatic gearbox specialist to carry out tests on the solenoid, electronic control module as well as the torque converter.
+Alternatively, take your Ford Ranger to your nearest automatic gearbox specialist to carry out tests on the solenoid, electronic control module as well as a torque converter.
 You might need to visit your dealership if the vehicle is still under warranty.
 Good luck with that!

 The latest software update might also be a quick and easy solution.

 Similar to the 3.2 automatic Ford Rangers, the 2.2 automatic transmissions have experienced similar issues.

 Owners have reported violent jolts when shifting from park to reverse coupled with the vehicle shaking from side to side.
 The gearbox could become jammed in 2nd gear forcing the driver to operate the vehicle in the selected gear only.
 Selecting the manual shifting option is not possible.

 After driving the vehicle in the jammed gear for some time and then restarting the vehicle seems to have resolved the problem.
 This is again another typical example of the torque converter locking up.

 But wouldn’t the engine stall if the torque converter locked up and the car was parked?